Does Home Insurance Cover Sewer Line Repair and Replacement?

 What Standard Home Insurance Does (and Doesn't) Cover for Sewer Lines

-Your sewer lateral — the pipe that connects your home to the municipal sewer system — runs beneath your yard and is entirely your responsibility as a homeowner.
+Your sewer lateral, the pipe that connects your home to the municipal sewer system, runs beneath your yard and is entirely your responsibility as a homeowner.
+Standard homeowners insurance usually does not cover the sewer lateral outside your home, because policies are built around sudden, accidental events, not the gradual deterioration of buried pipes.
 If a contractor's excavator cracks that line, or a decades-old clay pipe finally collapses, the bill lands squarely on you.

 When Standard Coverage *May* Apply

 There is a narrow exception.
-If a covered peril directly causes sewer line damage — say, an explosion, a falling object, or vandalism — your policy's "other structures" coverage (Coverage B) might kick in.
-This is typically capped at 10% of your dwelling limit.
-For example, on a $300,000 home, that's a $30,000 ceiling — but only for damage from a covered event, not the everyday causes that actually destroy most sewer lines.
+A standard homeowners insurance policy can protect your sewer line from covered perils including severe weather, explosions, falling objects such as a tree, fires, vandalism, and damages caused by a vehicle or aircraft.
+Your policy's "other structures" coverage (Coverage B) might then apply, typically capped at 10% of your dwelling limit.
+For example, on a $300,000 home, that's a $30,000 ceiling, but only for damage from a covered event, not the everyday causes that actually destroy most sewer lines.

 Don't Assume You're Covered